Data Frames - Part 2

 [-0.25800058 1. ]]

-The function corrcoef takes a two-dimensional array as input.
-The keyword argument rowvar is True by default which means the correlation will be calculated along the rows.
-As we have the data features in the columns, it needs to be set to False.
+The function corrcoef takes a two-dimensional array as its input.
+The keyword argument rowvar is True by default, which means that the correlation will be calculated along the rows of the dataset.
+As we have the data features contained in the columns, the value of rowvar needs to be set to False.
 (You can check what happens if you set it to ‘True’.
 Instead of a 2x2 matrix for two columns you will get a 18x18 matrix for eighteen pair comparisons.)

 We mentioned that the values of the \(PCC\) are calculated such that they must lie between -1 and 1.
 This is achieved by normalisation with the variance.
-If for some reason we don’t want the similarity calculated using this normalisation, what we get is the so-called covariance.
-In contrast to the \(PCC\) its values will depend on the absolute size of the numbers in the data array.
-From Numpy, we can use the function cov to calculate the covariance:
+If, for any reason, we don’t want the similarity calculated using this normalisation, what results is the so-called covariance.
+In contrast to the \(PCC\), its values will depend on the absolute size of the numbers in the data array.
+From the NumPy library, we can use the function cov in order to calculate the covariance:

 PYTHON